-- ✓ # of households in the target area (geographic area of benefit) - ✓ # of households interviewed (vacant housing is not counted as households) - ✓ # of persons living in the households interviewed (minority vs. non-minority)
+- ✓ # of households in the target area (geographic area of benefit) - √ # of persons living in the households interviewed (minority vs. non-minority) - ✓ # of low- and moderate-income households interviewed

-- ✓ # of low and moderate income households interviewed - ✓ # of persons living in the low and moderate income households interviewed

 - ✓ Description of how the sample (if any) was selected and how the total number of households in the target area was determined.
 To be a valid sample survey the sample must be a "random sample" chosen using an acceptable methodology.
 Please use DCA's Acceptable Survey Methodology publication (see Appendix C) for guidance in this area. - ✓ Description of how the survey was completed, including who did the interviews, when they were completed (time and day) and other details. - √ The actual survey form used must be provided.